Ugandan Bush War: Fall of Obote and formation of the National Unity government

 The situation began to change with Oyite-Ojok's death under suspicious circumstances in a plane crash in December 1983.
 At first, people believed that the chief of staff had been killed by rebels who consequently assumed responsibility.
 Oyite-Ojok's loyal troops, most importantly the People's Militia and National Youth Army responded by carrying out revenge killings against suspected rebel supporters.
 After one week, however, rumours spread among the military according to which Obote had arranged the death of his chief of staff due to developing rifts between them.
 Although Obote's responsibility could not be proven, the rumours damaged Obote's reputation among the military.
 The CIA determined that Oyite-Ojok had been crucial for keeping the Ugandan government afloat, and had been responsible for "maintaining some semblance of security and order" in the country.
 With him gone, the UNLA began to unravel.
 An increasing number of Acholi soldiers believed that Obote was using them as cannon-fodder, while filling the country's leadership with Langi.
 At the same time, the NRA became more successful at spreading its propaganda, and attracting dissatisfied Acholi army officers to their cause.
 Foreign support for Obote had also diminished.
 Besides the still significant North Korean aid, just 50 Tanzanian, 12 British and six U.S. advisors remained in the country.

 However, the government initially remained relatively successful in battling the rebels.
 With Oyite-Ojok dead, Obote appointed Ogole new head of the anti-NRA operations in the Luwero Triangle.
 Ogole improved his troops' training and included other security as well as civil agencies in his anti-rebel strategy.
 In a series of operations, he managed to mostly oust the NRA from the region, forcing it to retreat west into the Rwenzori Mountains and Zaire.
-In addition, the Ugandan government decided "to teach the Karamojong a lesson" after raiders had taken advantage of Oyite-Ojok's death to attack his farm and kill over 100 militiamen in the northeast.
+Conversely, the NRA's main force in the Luwero Triangle managed to escape an encirclement operation in the Battle of Birembo in January 1985, and thus could rebuild its strength in the area.
+Meanwhile, the Ugandan government decided "to teach the Karamojong a lesson" after raiders had taken advantage of Oyite-Ojok's death to attack his farm and kill over 100 militiamen in the northeast.
 In cooperation with the Kenyan government, UNLA and allied militias launched a campaign which largely destroyed or seized the Karamojong's food sources in the form of cattle and fields.
 This left the nomads almost totally dependent on international aid agencies like the World Food Programme and UNICEF for survival.